cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/ide/sts.html.md

   **Host** --- By default, contains the name of the application.

   **Domain** --- Contains the default domain.
+If you have mapped custom domains to the target space, they appear in the pull-down list.  **Note**:  This version of the Cloud Foundry Eclipse plugin does not provide a mechanism for mapping a custom domain to a space.
+You must use the `cf map domain` command to do so.
+For more information, see [map-domain](/docs/using/managing-apps/cf/index.html#map-domain).

   **Deployed URL** --- By default, contains the value of the **Host** and **Domain** fields, separated by a period (.) character.

   **Memory Reservation** --- Select the amount of memory to allocate to the application from the pull-down list.

-  **Start application...** --- If you do not want the application to be started upon deployment, uncheck the box.
+  **Start application on deployment** --- If you do not want the application to be started upon deployment, uncheck the box.

       <img src="/images/sts/launch-deployment.png" />

 1. The **Services Selection** window lists services provisioned in the target space.
 Checkmark the services, if any, that you want to bind to the application, and click **Finish**.
-Note that you can bind services to the application after deployment.
+Note that you can bind services to the application after deployment, as described in [Bind and Unbind Services](bind-service).

       <img src="/images/sts/services-selection.png" />